-We know stealing is bad.
-And stealing money from work is an entirely different matter than cadging a few office supplies now and then.
-It's wrong on a whole new level.
+We know stealing is bad and breaks the law.
+Stealing money or property from work is an entirely different matter than cadging a few office supplies now and then.
+It's wrong on a whole different level.

-Worse?
-It can put not only your current job in jeopardy but also seriously impact any future employment opportunities as well.
+Not only is your current job now in jeopardy but this can also seriously impact any future employment opportunities as well.
 And that's if you don't get arrested.
-So here's what you need to know the next time you're tempted to steal money from work.
+Here's what you need to know if you're in a situation where you are tempted to steal money at work.

 Let's say you gave into that temptation to pocket a little easy money, or let your anxiety about your growing mound of bills get the better of you.
 Whatever may cause you to suddenly get sticky fingers the result is you'll steal money from work — and then you'll get caught.
 Now what?
 What's going to happen to you?
 What exactly is the punishment for stealing money from work?
 Well, that depends.

-And if you did steal a lot of money the chances are pretty good you'll take a serious knock.
-The company you stole from could charge you with gross misconduct and fire you immediately.
+If you steal a lot of money the chances are pretty good you'll take a serious knock.
+The company you stole from could charge you with gross misconduct and has grounds to fire you immediately.
 Or you could face suspension, without pay, while the company conducts an investigation, in which case you could still be terminated or face a major demotion or transfer.
-And yeah — you may also face criminal charges as well.
+And of course you may also face criminal charges as well.

-When it comes to stealing money from work, don't try to lie.
+When it comes to stealing money from work or otherwise breaking the law, don't try to lie.
 You may have been caught on camera or face other definitive evidence of what you did.
 Being caught trying to lie your way out of this situation will only compound your troubles.

 And because you did something wrong you need to apologize for it.
 Do so in person but also consider writing a formal letter to your boss or the company spelling out what you did, why you know it was wrong, how sorry you are and what amends you plan to make.
 These could include paying back the money that you stole, taking a lesser role in the company or outright resigning.
 Offering yourself up for dismissal can illustrate that you understand the severity of what you did and it may encourage a little leniency when a company is deciding what to do with you.
 If they accept your resignation however, you have to take that hit and walk away.
 You're in the wrong, after all, so you have to just take your lumps.